gloinul/draft-westerlund-tsvwg-dtls-over-sctp-bis/draft-ietf-tsvwg-dtls-over-sctp-bis.md

    identity during the setup of a new connections, but MAY accept negotiation of stronger algorithms and security parameters, which might be motivated by new attacks.

-   When using DTLS 1.2 {{RFC6347}}, AEAD limits, frequent re- authentication and frequent re-run of Diffie-Hellman, can also be achieved with renegotiation, see TLS 1.2 {{RFC5246}}.
-If renegotiation is used both clients and servers MUST use the renegotiation_info extension {{RFC5746}} and MUST follow the renegotiation guidelines in BCP 195 {{RFC7525}}.
-In particular, both clients and servers MUST NOT accept a change of identity during Renegotiation.
-Renegotiation is disabled by default in many DTLS implementations.
-While Renegotiation updates the exporter_secret, DTLS/SCTP per this specification only derive new SCTP-AUTH keys when a new connection is set up.

    In DTLS 1.3 renegotiation has been removed from DTLS 1.3 and partly replaced with Post-Handshake KeyUpdate.
 When using DTLS 1.3